-With the New Year approaching, take time to make a list of your financial resolutions.
+With the New Year upon us, take time to make a list of your financial resolutions.
 Financial resolutions can be especially difficult to stick with because, like eating and exercising, our spending, saving and investing habits tend to be tied to our emotions more than our logic.
 Here are five tips for keeping your financial resolutions:

 - 1) Form new habits by tying them to current behavior.

 If you have a regular system for paying bills, make a “bill” for your financial savings goals and pay it (by making a contribution to your retirement plan, college funding account, etc.) while you pay the other bills.